xxnuo/launchpadx/README.md

 ![Spotlight](./images/spotlight.png)

 WTF?
-Why would Apple remove the launcher pad?
+Why would Apple remove the launchpad?
 The last time a company removed the start menu was when Windows 8 was killed.

-Come back, my launcher pad!
+Come back, my launchpad!

 ![Launchpad](./images/launchpad.jpg)